-In this scam, you receive an email that you’ve won a lottery or competition that you automatically entered by visiting a website.
+In this very common scam, you receive an email saying that you’ve won a lottery or competition that you haven’t entered.
+It will explain that you were entered automatically when you visited a website.
 You just need to pay an administration fee to collect your money.

 You should ignore any emails like this.
 Do not reply to or click on any links in the email either.